ShivamMohite-dev/Machine-Learning-2026/Steganography/README.md

 -   Data exfiltration
 -   Covert messaging

-This project provides a **basic steganography detection mechanism** that can flag suspicious images by analyzing:
+This python file provides a **basic steganography detection code** that can flag suspicious images by analyzing:

 -   Bit-level patterns in RGB images